 Is Homemade Chicken Feed Cheaper?

 The quick answer to that is, well, no. In fact, depending on what you want to add to your chicken feed, it could be a lot more expensive.
 I can get a 50 lb. bag of non-gmo chicken feed from my farmer’s co-op for $16.
 I spend about $20 per 50 lbs to make my own homemade feed.
 If you can find an organic or non-gmo feed that you really love, and you’re concerned about the extra couple of bucks, then stick with it.
 But if you want to create your own feed with supplements and herbs, I’ll tell you, you won’t regret it.
+The best chick feed is the feed that works best for you!

 Chicken Feed Vitamins, Minerals, and Protein